 Sentencing Rules for Felonies in Illinois

 Crimes punished by at least 1 year in state prison or life imprisonment are felony crimes in Illinois.
-Illinois law groups felonies into different classes for the purposes of sentencing, where the most serious felonies are first-degree murder and Class X felonies, following by Class 1 through Class 4.
+Illinois law groups felonies into different classes for the purposes of sentencing, where the most serious felonies are first-degree murder and Class X felonies, followed by Class 1 through Class 4.

 Upon conviction, a defendant might face a range of sentences depending on the nature of the crime, such as: